 We next provide a rich set of sensitivity analyses to help assess how results might change when important parameters are varied.
-Table 4 provides results for the baseline case (in the first row), as well as outcomes where we vary one parameter at a time.
+Table 4 provides results for the baseline case (in the first row), as well as outcomes in which we vary one parameter at a time.
 In all cases, we report simulated outcomes for the high school dropouts (first column), along with the ratio of simulated outcomes at retirement for the College+ versus the high school dropouts.
 The second column uses wealth-to-income values at retirement; the third reports the fraction investing in the sophisticated technology at retirement; and the last depicts the fraction with low financial knowledge at retirement.
+(Additional simulation results for parameters in Table 4 appear in the online appendix.)